 What is VR?

 Virtual reality is at the end of the line of the digital side.
 Meaning, it is 100% a digital experience.
-You can fully immerse yourself into whatever digital reality that has been programmed.
+You can fully immerse yourself into whatever digital reality has been programmed.
 That has given us the capacity to visit places in the world, without actually going.

 On the other hand, construction-wise, we’ve been able to transport clients into a world where their project is already built.
-They can view 3D models from different angles, or even take walks through the building and appreciate details such as color design, floor layout, among other things.
+They can view 3D models from different angles, or even take walks through the building and appreciate details such as color design, and floor layout, among other things.

 For VR to work, you need a Headset or a head-mounted display.
 It will restrict your vision to visualize digital content exclusively.